obruck/International-Research-Impact/README.md

 ## BACKGROUND
 These codes will help you reproduce all plots and statistical analyses of two publications
-**The Geographical Gap in Leading Medical Journals - a Computational Audit** by *Brück Oscar, MD PhD* and
+- **The Geographical Gap in Leading Medical Journals - a Computational Audit** by *Brück Oscar, MD PhD*
-**The Gender Gap in Leading Medical Journals - a Computational Audit** by *Brück Oscar, MD PhD*.
+- **The Gender Gap in Leading Medical Journals - a Computational Audit** by *Brück Oscar, MD PhD*.

 ## DATA